 The truth is that Jesus Himself taught that not all sins are equal.
 Jesus spoke of a "greater sin."

 "Jesus answered him, 'You would have no authority over me at all unless it had been given you from above.
 Therefore he who delivered me over to you has the greater sin.'" -John 19:11However you interpret this, it cannot mean that Jesus believed that no sins are greater than any other sins.
-There are other passages that teach this as well (see Kevin's post) but this statement by Jesus is enough to close the case.
+There are other passages that teach this as well (such as Ezek.
+8:6,13,15; Matt.
+5:19; 23:23) but I believe this statement by Jesus in John 19:11 is enough to close the case.

 I've had people get very mad at me for even suggesting this.
 One person clearly jumped to the conclusion that if you believed this you would immediately start judging everyone around you.
 So, if this concept is new to you, please consider all three points I am about to make before passing judgment on me for being a judgmental person.
 I believe this because it is what Jesus teaches, not because I like the idea that I am better than everyone else.
 In fact, the opposite is true.
 I think that many of my sins are far worse than those of many others people because I know full well what I'm doing.